Larissa-andrad3/teste3/README.md

   want to improve their
   concentration in their
   studies.
-- 👨‍💼 Users interested in well-being, digital minimalism and productivity
+- 👨‍💼 Users interested in well-being, digital minimalism and productivity.

 ## 📈 What the app offers to society